-- How many scans can one battery do before needing a spare battery?
+- How many scans can you perform on one battery before needing a spare?

-Artec Ray has 2 batteries included.
-Each battery lasts about 2 hours.
-The number of scans per battery would depend on the point density and area selection.
+Artec Ray comes supplied with 2 batteries included.
+Each battery lasts for about 2 hours.
+The number of scans per battery will depend on the point density and area selection.

-- Does Ray have any issues with measuring surfaces with certain color or texture, i.e missing data?
-Does it measure shiny stainless steel OK like in dairy factories and food production?
-Or black surfaces like in a steel mill?
+- Does Ray have any issues with measuring surfaces of certain color or texture, i.e are there surfaces that cause missing data?
+Can it measure shiny stainless steel surfaces, e.g. in food production facilities?
+Can it measure black surfaces, e.g. in a steel mill?